nelipuu/zbind/README.md

 The `zbind.build` call returns a `*std.Build.Step.Compile` object for linking with other libraries if needed.

-Run these shell commands to install the Zig compiler, compile the code and generate TypeScript bindings:
+Run these shell commands to compile the code and generate TypeScript bindings:

 ```bash
 npm install --save zbind